emduart2/emduart2.github.io/index.md

 algebra and combinatorics.

 ## Recent Developments
 * I am back from maternity leave.
-This semester I'm teaching, Algebraic Geometry, Statistical Inference and Linear Algebra and Analytic Geometry.
+This semester I'm teaching: Algebraic Geometry, Statistical Inference and Linear Algebra and Analytic Geometry.

 * I'll be giving a [tutorial](https://stagedtrees.github.io/events/trees4cat.html) about the algebra of staged trees at Genoa Oct 21-23, 2024.